CameronBuckleyAstate/tds-symposium/_posts/2020-05-15-Evie-Ezekiel.markdown

 I learned empathy, and fast prototyping skills.
 I would always finish my designs ,but if my client didn’t like them I would quickly move on to a new design with the feedback they gave me in mind.

 ## Bethany's Junior Project icons
 For Bethany’s project she decided to create an app.
-The theme of the app was Murder Myestery and she need me to design her an icon for the app using the color pallete she chose.
+The theme of the app was Murder Mystery and she needed me to design her an icon for the app using the color pallete she chose.
 I had already made her a flyer for the app, so I decided to incorporate similar visuals.
 The main weapon of the app was guns so I decided to make the icon look like a gun firing off.
 The colors of the icon were a dark blue, deep red, light pink, and a darker shade of pink.
 My first prototype was good, but after a while of looking at it I decided to switch around the colors.
 Then Bethany chose to change the theme of her app to The Spanish Flu so she needed a new icon.
 I was asked to use the same color palette but change the gun to a facemask.
 The first one I made included red eyes and a mask, but I soon removed the eyes and added crease lines in the mask.
 I also was able to make a GIF of the gun icon using Photoshop.

 ![Image of App](../assets/img/evie/bw1.jpg)